Package Q Strike: Strike

-The commotion for the survivors of the strike did not end when they left Baghdad.
-To bring an end to their day, eight MiG-29s started closing toward the rear of the F-16s as they exited the capital's environs; the F-15C top cover had apparently left earlier after the F-4s.
-When F-16s attacked the MiGs, the Iraqis fled.
-By the time that the F-16s approached the border some were almost out of fuel.
+As the survivors of the strike left Baghdad, eight Iraqi MiG-29s started closing toward the rear of the F-16s; their F-15C top cover had apparently left earlier, after the F-4s.
+When undamaged F-16s turned to attack the MiGs, the Iraqis fled.
+As a consequence of all the defensive maneuvering, by the time that the F-16s approached the border some were almost out of fuel.
 One fighter would have crashed short of Coalition territory had a KC-135 tanker from the Kansas Air National Guard not crossed over into enemy territory.
-When the F-16 began refueling in Iraqi territory, the fighter had only 800 pounds of fuel on board, in the words of the wing commander, flying as a wingman, "an eye-watering situation."
+When the F-16 began refueling in Iraqi territory, the fighter had only 800 pounds of fuel on board; in the words of the wing commander, who was flying as a wingman, it was "an eye-watering situation."